Azure/bicep-types-az/generated/resourcemover/microsoft.migrate/2019-10-01-preview/types.md

 * **sourcePortRange**: string: Gets or sets Source Port or Range.
 Integer or range between 0 and 65535.
 A “*” can also be used to match all ports.

-## Microsoft.Network/publicIPAddresses
+## PublicIPAddressResourceSettings
 ### Properties
 * **domainNameLabel**: string: Gets or sets the domain name label.
 * **fqdn**: string: Gets or sets the fully qualified domain name.
 * **publicIpAllocationMethod**: string: Gets or sets public IP allocation method.
-* **resourceType**: 'Microsoft.Network/publicIPAddresses' (Required): Defines the public IP address resource settings.
+* **resourceType**: 'Microsoft.Network/publicIPAddresses' (Required): The resource type.
+For example, the value can be Microsoft.Compute/virtualMachines.
 * **sku**: string: Gets or sets public IP sku.
 * **zones**: string: Gets or sets public IP zones.

-## Microsoft.Network/virtualNetworks
+## VirtualNetworkResourceSettings
 ### Properties
 * **addressSpace**: string[]: Gets or sets the address prefixes for the virtual network.
 * **dnsServers**: string[]: Gets or sets DHCPOptions that contains an array of DNS servers available to VMs deployed in the virtual network.
 * **enableDdosProtection**: bool: Gets or sets a value indicating whether gets or sets whether the DDOS protection should be switched on.
-* **resourceType**: 'Microsoft.Network/virtualNetworks' (Required): Defines the virtual network resource settings.
+* **resourceType**: 'Microsoft.Network/virtualNetworks' (Required): The resource type.
+For example, the value can be Microsoft.Compute/virtualMachines.
 * **subnets**: [SubnetResourceSettings](#subnetresourcesettings)[]: Gets or sets List of subnets in a VirtualNetwork.

 ## SubnetResourceSettings